 City Centre real estate guide & listings for sale

 City Centre is a "jack-of-all-trades" when it comes to the feel of this part of Windsor.
-Although the atmosphere is not the most lively in this part of Windsor, the vibe is still quite energetic around its busier streets, and finding one of the approximately 20 bars is very easy because they are generally located very close by.
-Ouellette Avenue in particular offers a wide variety of nightlife.
-City Centre is reasonably quiet, as there are usually low levels of noise from traffic.
-Getting to parks, like Centennial Park, is easy from most locations in the neighbourhood since there are approximately 10 of them close by for residents to relax in.
+Although this part of the city is not known for its vibrancy, its busier streets are still quite energetic, and finding one of the around 30 bars is very easy because they are generally located very close by.
+City Centre is quiet overall, as there are usually low levels of noise from traffic.
+It is easy to reach green spaces from the majority of locations within the neighbourhood since there are around 10 of them close by for residents to discover.

-In City Centre, most dwellings are large apartment buildings, but small apartment buildings and single detached homes are also present in the housing stock.
-Around 40% of properties in this neighbourhood were built pre-1960, while many of the remaining buildings were constructed in the 1960s and the 1980s.
-This part of Windsor is primarily composed of two bedroom and one bedroom homes.
-Roughly 80% of the units in the neighbourhood are occupied by renters and the remainder are occupied by owners.
+In City Centre, roughly two thirds of buildings are large apartment buildings, while small apartment buildings and single detached homes are the main alternatives in the housing stock.
+The homes in this area are quite old, because around 40% of its dwellings were constructed pre-1960, while the majority of the remaining buildings were built in the 1960s and the 1980s.
+This neighbourhood offers mainly two bedroom and one bedroom homes.
+Renters occupy about 80% of the dwellings in City Centre and 20% are occupied by owners.

 Primary schools and daycares are easy to get to on foot from most properties for sale in City Centre.
 On the other hand, there are no high schools in City Centre.
 Regarding food, both general and specialty grocery stores are usually accessible within a short walk from most properties for sale in this neighbourhood.
 Additionally, there is generally a restaurant or cafe in close proximity.
 House buyers benefit from a good number of nearby clothing stores.